elaye/elaye.github.io-old/_posts/2014-10-27-particle-system.markdown

 But to apprehend these emerging phenomena you need a lot of particles.
 That's how I got interested in creating a million particle system.
 The first program I wrote was very simple.
 It consisted of a Particle class and a ParticleManager class.
 The particle manager held all the particles in a vector and updated particles positions and drew them by iterating through this vector.
 This approach was correct for understanding how to create a particle system but was not very efficient as I could only have around 10 thousand particles at 30fps.

-A first improvment was to store the particles in a VBO and update their positions at each frame.
+A first improvement was to store the particles in a VBO and update their positions at each frame.
 But this only got me a few more thousand particles.
 The calculation of the particles positions on the CPU and then their transfer to the graphic card was too costly.
 Finally I found that I could store and update my entire particle system on the graphic card.
 There are several ways of doing this but I chose to store my particles in a Shader Storage Buffer Object and to update their positions with a compute shader.
 Then, the SSBO is accessed in the vertex shader to render the particles.

 The particles contained in the SSBO are represented using the following structure: